 Kids who play games at home, indoors or outdoors, develop skills that help them in school and social situations.
 As you know, the health benefits of playing outside are unrivaled.
 Sometimes, all you need are outdoor activities for kids to participate in and have a good time.
-We’ve put together a list of fun outdoor games for kids that parents can use to motivate independent outdoor play.
+We’ve compiled a list of fun outdoor games for kids that parents can use to motivate independent outdoor play.

-Outdoor games for Preschoolers & Kindergarteners
+13 Outdoor Games for Preschoolers & Kindergarteners

 1. Colors and Shape Game

 Through this game, toddlers practice their motor skills while learning shapes and colors.
 Draw various grid patterns on the sidewalk or parking space in multiple colors.
-Tell your child to walk from one end of the room to the other by stepping on the color or shape you call out to them.
+Tell your child to walk from one end of the room to another by stepping on the color or shape you call out to them.

 Award points for each correct color or shape that the child steps on.
 This turn-taking game allows everyone to participate, and toddlers will have a great time learning their shapes and colors.

-2. Discover and hatch dinosaur eggs
+2. Discover and Hatch Dinosaur Eggs

 You can make frozen dinosaur eggs and excite your kids with this game.
 Your child’s face will light up when they explore the nest in your garden or backyard.
-After finding the eggs, your child can have fun slowly pouring warm water from a bowl or jug – or even squirting warm water from a squeezy bottle or meat basket, or gradually melt away the iced egg casings and unveil the dinosaurs within.
+After finding the eggs, your child can have fun slowly pouring warm water from a bowl or jug – or even squirting warm water from a squeezy bottle or meat basket, or gradually melting away the iced egg casings and unveiling the dinosaurs within.

-3. Tossing a giant bean bag
+3. Tossing a Giant Bean Bag

 Create monsters out of cardboard for this toss game, serving as fun picture backdrops!
 You can make your beasts by drawing them on large pieces of cardboard and propping them up on a wall, or by framing them and propping them up in the back with a long piece of wood, depending on your level of talent and ability.